ElektroStudios/PS3-Quick-Disc-Decryptor/README.md

     ![screenshot](/Images/Screenshot_04.png)

-    💡 Tip: You can put all the \*.dkey files in a folder with name "DKeys" inside the program directory to skip this step.
+    💡 Tip: You can put all the \*.dkey files in a folder with name "Keys" inside the program directory to skip this step.

     ❗ Note that the program will **not** perform a recursive \*.dkey file search.